makersacademy/airport_challenge/README.md

 # airport_challenge

 This program controls the flow of planes at an airport.
-The planes can land and take off when the weather is sunny but cannot land and take off when it is stormy.
+The planes can land and take off when the weather is clear but cannot land and take off when it is stormy.

 ## Getting Started